Main content start

 What your students expect from you, their section or lab TA (Large Intro Courses may be different):

 1. You, the TA, will be present and on time at every section.
 Note: on time means getting to the room where your section meets at least 5 minutes before section starts.
 For discussion section TAs, this allows you to make sure the room is ready to go, working markers are available for both you and your students, and demonstrations, if any, are set up.
-For lab TAs, this allows you to make sure the equipment is working.
+For lab TAs, this allows you to make sure the equipment is set up and working.

 2. If you absolutely must miss a section due to an unexpected emergency, you will find a suitable substitute.

 3. You will return graded homework following the guidelines for the course but no later than five days after the due date if the course does not have a defined guideline.
 This gives students the opportunity to see what they have done wrong so they do not repeat the same mistake on the next assignment.
-Scores for graded labs must be entered and labs returned by the next lab period.
+Scores for graded labs must be entered by the next lab period.

-4. You will grade homework/lab legibly so that your students can see which parts were correct and which were incorrect.
+4. You will grade homework/lab so that your students can see which parts were correct and which were incorrect.
 Although you do not necessarily need to explain on the homework specifically where a student went wrong, it should be clear on which part(s) the student lost points.

 5. You will send out weekly Canvas announcements to students letting them know about common mistakes in problem sets.